Skip to content

 • Set up the TV from scratch and test audio before reinstalling apps.

-Toshiba Fire TV factory reset screen
+Toshiba Fire TV factory reset confirmation screen with warning

 I use factory reset as a second-to-last step because it means re-entering every login and reconfiguring picture settings.
 But when nothing else works, it clears whatever software conflict is killing audio.